yannmclatchie/projpred-workflow/README.md

-# Robust and efficient projection predictive inference
+# Advances in projection predictive inference

-This repository holds the code necessary to reproduce the plots from the paper _Robust and efficient projection predictive inference_ (Mclatchie et al., 2023).
+This repository holds the code necessary to reproduce the plots from the paper _Advances in projection predictive inference_ (Mclatchie et al., [2024](https://arxiv.org/abs/2306.15581)).

 ## Folder structure
 - `data`: data related to the experiments.